duole93/fontfavorite-tier3/README.md

 # Font-favorite-tier3

-a Google Fonts clone using React, Node, and Express.
+A Google Fonts clone using React, Node, and Express.
+Chingu.io Explorer Web Application Project

+# Functionality
+- Browse and search for fonts
+- and that is for now 😅

 # Download/Fork